|Cute and cuddly, sure, but kitten claws will cleave through solid steel!|

 - Gains a support crew slot

 You still won't see the Command Cruiser as frequently as the Light Cruiser and the reason so far as I can surmise from my own experience is that you're spending more points on a Command Cruiser to improve on things that the Light Cruiser really didn't want to do much.
-Improving one die in hull zones you don't get regular use from as well as the range on a flak die you don't often use are improvements to be sure but circumstantial in general.
+Upgrading a black to a blue die in hull zones you don't get regular use from as well as the range on a flak die you don't often use are improvements to be sure but circumstantial.
 Similarly, improving your Squadrons value to 2 seems good but your Arquitens are already very command-hungry for navigate and concentrate fire commands and trying to squeeze squadron commands in there as well, especially on a flanking ship that is usually not near your main squadron group, is often difficult to do for iffy returns in practice.
-The support crew slot certainly isn't bad, but if you're not getting some benefit from the other improvements too, you're spending 5 points so you can now spend more points on a new upgrade.
+The support team slot certainly isn't bad, but if you're not getting some benefit from the other improvements too, you're spending 5 points so you can now spend more points on a new upgrade.

 To be fair, I don't think the Command Cruiser is bad.
 I've seen them used all right.
 It's just not as popular as the Light Cruiser and when push comes to shove I prefer the Light Cruiser for the additional points savings rather than spending the points on the Command Cruiser for more circumstantial improvements.